 .NET is an integral part of many applications running on Windows.
-The .NET Framework provides common functionality to the running applications.
-If an application has been developed and designed to use .NET Framework, the app will not run without first installing the framework.
+The .NET Framework provides a common functionality for running applications.
+If an application has been developed and designed to use .NET Framework: The app will not run without first installing the framework.

 For developers, .NET Framework provides a comprehensive programming model and libraries for building applications easily and effectively.